oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 If you'd like to then please work through the [accessing the context](./accessing-the-context.md) module.

 ### Summary

+**Please leave the stockmanager running, we're going to use it in the next few labs**

 We haven't looked at JPA / JTA in much detail, but we've seen how the Helidon configuration system can be used to supply configuration data to the JPA and JTA as they are being setup.

 We've seen how we can use the Helidon dependency injection system with the `@PersistenceContext` annotation to create and manage entity managers for us.